The Early Days

 Ebenezer was known as a prosperous, kind and generous man who often gave of his energy and substance for the benefit of the needy.
 Phoebe, the town's first lady, greeted each new family and helped them adjust to their new home.

-That same year the Browns invited Phoebe's brother, William Draper III, his wife Elizabeth, a midwife / doctor, and their seven children to join in farming the area.
+In 1850 the Browns invited Phoebe's brother, William Draper III, his wife Elizabeth, a midwife / doctor, and their seven children to join in farming the area.
 Aunt Betsy, as Elizabeth was known, is remembered not only for her good deeds but also for the locomotive-like visage she presented as she walked through town, pioneer poke bonnet (the cow catcher) on her head and clay pipe (the smokestack) in her mouth.

-The area grew rapidly and by the end of 1852, 20 families called South Willow Creek home.
-In 1854, the first post office was established with Phoebe Brown tending the office.
+The area grew rapidly, and by the end of 1852, 20 families called South Willow Creek home.
+In 1854, the first post office was established, with Phoebe Brown tending the office.
 The town was named Draperville in honor of William Draper III, who was also the first presiding elder of the small Mormon congregation in town.

 Porter Rockwell, pioneer personality and bodyguard to Mormon prophet Brigham Young, was a frequent visitor to Draperville.
 A friend of Draper pioneer and Indian scout Joshua Terry, Rockwell occasionally found it necessary to seek protection from his enemies in the fields behind the home of blacksmith Lauritz Smith.